Lkruitwagen/quickrest/README.md

-_You've been working really hard.
-You deserve a ..._

 # QuickRest

-A schema-first FastAPI abstraction framework so your team can put your feet up (or get back to the interesting stuff).
+A schema-first CRUD-generation framework for FastAPI and SQLAlchemy so your team can put your feet up (or get back to the interesting stuff).
-Simply define your database schema and let QuickRest generate all your pydantic objects, CRUD controllers and (nested) RESTful routes, complete with fine-grained access control.

 [![License][license badge]][license]
 ![Coverage][coverage badge]